zarasyversen/PHP-Project/README.md

 # PHP-Project - Learning Project

-This is a project I have worked on in my spare time with my mentor.
+This is a project I have worked on in my spare time, with guidance from my mentor.

 ## Phase 1:
 - SQL (Queries, creating tables, date entries)